kz882/gym/README.md

 * Control where to position the car and its speed
 * Extra controlls
 * Meta information about the track
+* Car can go in reverse, break is SPACE

    * where are the intersections
    * Where are the T-junctions